gayansoysa/nutritionpep/docs/COMPLETION_STATUS.md

    - AI-powered suggestions
    - Advanced gamification

-The app is **production-ready** for the core nutrition tracking use case and can be deployed immediately for user testing and feedback collection.
+The app is **production-ready** for the core nutrition tracking use case and continues to receive UX/performance enhancements for an even better user experience.